Every time we travel to San Diego, its coastal area screams for our attention, inevitably seducing us to spend the whole day in La Jolla.

 2. Torrey Pines Gliderport

-Paragliding, however, is one of the most expensive activities to do while spending a day in La Jolla.
+Paragliding, however, is one of the most expensive activities to do in La Jolla.
 For those who prefer to stay on budget or feel more conformable on the ground, the Torrey Pines Gliderport offers the astounding vistas and outdoor dining at Cliffhanger Cafe.

 Address: 2800 Torrey Pines Scenic Dr., La Jolla, California 92037